 - Hormonal changes

-Because it can be painful and frustrating and can keep you from wanting to have sex, vulvodynia can cause emotional problems.
+Because it can be painful and frustrating and can keep you from wanting sex, vulvodynia can cause emotional problems.
 For example, fear of having sex can cause spasms in the muscles around your vagina (vaginismus).
-Other complications may include:
+Other complications might include:

 - Sleep disturbances